 Click here to view Last Call at the Ringrose Pub on Goodreads.

 Click here for an interview with me about this book.

 My third (and, so far, final) book: Time Lost.

 To be published sometime in 2018.
 This is another mystery, but it’s also a bit more.
 Back cover copy:

 Three generations.
 Two murders.
 One mystery.
 And one broken heart.

 Recently forced into early retirement, investigative journalist Jamie Lapointe has settled into a quiet life which mostly involves smoking weed and playing poker with an old college buddy.
 Then he runs into Deena McCallum.
 He hasn’t seen her in forty-six years, not since she dumped him and married his nemesis.
 Now she’s asking for his help to find the man who murdered her daughter.
 He loved her then; despite everything, he loves her still.
 Against his better judgement, he is drawn into the homicide investigation.

 Within days, things go terribly wrong.
 Deena is portrayed as a murderer and a slut on national television, and she is arrested and charged with the death of her daughter.
 Now it is up to Jamie to find a way to clear her name and bring the real killer to justice.
 At the same time, he must deal with the ghosts of the past, and the events which brought them together and tore them apart in the days which followed the Summer of Love.

-The Shape of Your Heart is a fast-paced mystery and a love story.
+Time Lost is a fast-paced mystery and a love story.
 It is also a look back at the Sixties and the passions of a generation searching for truth and justice amid the turmoil of racism and war.